flairysky/secretsobservatory/posts/poem_third_act.md

-Now, we observe that we have 4 kinds of associations, i.e., special cases of the general notion we called association, i.e., "function," "curve," "vector field" are all an association, but not every association is a curve or a vector field or a function.
+Now, we observe that we have 4 kinds of associations, i.e., special cases of the general notion we called association, i.e., "function", "curve", and "vector field" are all an association, but not every association is say, a curve.
-Hence, an association is a more abstract notion than the four other notions, since we restricted their domains and co-domains.
+Hence, an association is a more abstract notion than the four other notions (i.e. it encompasses all of them), since we restricted their domains and co-domains.
-Thus, loosely speaking, we can perceive generality and speciality based on the number of restrictions we impose on our notions, which makes intuitively complete sense, as also in our world something is more special the more distinctions it has from other things that look similar to it (think, for instance, of diamonds or some leopard that has a completely different color and signs on her skin than all other leopards).
+Thus, loosely speaking, we can perceive generality and speciality based on the number of restrictions we impose on our notions.
+This makes intuitively sense, as also in our world something is more special the more distinctions it has from other things that look similar to it (think, for instance, of diamonds or some leopard that has a completely different color and signs on her skin than all other leopards).<br>
-Now, this is a common trend in mathematics, as when we encounter some seemingly new notion in mathematics, we always try to view it as a special or general case of something we already know!
-So that we basically never learn anything new :D
+Now, this is a common thread in mathematics, as when we encounter some seemingly new notion in mathematics, we always try to view it as a special or general case of something we already know!
+So that we basically in some sense never learn anything new :D <br>

-Another example of a special case of an association is an association where both domain and co-domain are the same set, say $S$, i.e., e.g., $f:S \to S$.
+Another example of a special case of an association is an association where both domain and co-domain are the same set, say $S$ (which consists of finitely many elements), i.e., e.g., $f:S \to S$.<br>
-And even more special is when this association is a bijection, since then we have a 1-to-1 correspondence between the elements of the same set; thus we can view this association as a rearrangement (but I do not like this term, since, e.g., an identity association below is also a permutation, and did such a permutation rearrange something?) of the elements within the same set, which we call permutation.
-Thus, for instance, the association which maps each element to the same element, i.e., $a \to a$, is a bijection, is also a permutation, and we call it the identity.
+And even more special is this association when it is a bijection, since then we have a 1-to-1 _correspondence_ between the elements of the same set; thus we can view this association as a rearrangement of the elements within the same set, which we call __permutation__ (I do not like the term _rearrangement_, since, e.g., an identity association below is also a permutation (i.e. "rearrangement"), and did such a permutation rearrange something?
+Furthermore, psychologically for further mathematical endevours, it is definitely desirable to think of a __permuation__ as of an association and not as of some rearrangement and I am definitelly not the only one who thinks so[#6], moreover the name permutation association was chosen so that it already carries in itself the notion of rearrangement[#7], but inclines the reader to think of is as of an association at first place and rearrangement in the second.)

+Thus, for instance, the association which maps each element to the same element, i.e., $a \to a$ for all elements in $S$, is a bijection, and so is by definition of a permutation also a permutation, and we call it _the identity_.
-Now, observe that I wrote the identity instead of "an" identity, and this is because there is only one association among all the associations on the set $S$ which assigns every element to itself, i.e., it is a very special case; in fact, it is so special that there is only one such association, and we say that such association is unique, and so we write the definite article the instead of an indefinite article.
-This discussion on uniqueness concerns all mathematical notions and objects, not just associations, but I wanted to start with a specific example.
+Now, observe that I wrote the identity instead of "an" identity, and this is because there is only one association among all the associations on the set $S$ which assigns every element to itself, i.e., it is a very special association, that is _omnipresent_ in al of mathematics.
-I.e., always when you see the definite article, you can be sure that the thing we talk about is unique.
-I would like to conclude this section by two unrelated remarks.<br>

-**Remark**: For those who had a little bit of mathematics, one can think of the classification of the association in terms of dimensions of a vector space, where numbers are a vector space (over themselves and of dimension 1), and one might think of a vector space as being a vector space of dimension at least 2.<br>

-**Remark**: In the literature you will find many different names for various kinds of associations, such as "map," "mapping," "transformation," "function," in German "Abbildung," often used incorrectly, so the best thing to do is to look up the author's definition of the particular word to understand what the author actually means by that specific word.
+**Final Remark**: In the literature you will find many different names for various kinds of associations, such as "map," "mapping," "transformation," "function," in German "Abbildung," in Czech "zobrazení"[#8]..., which are often used incorrectly, so the best thing to do is to look up the author's definition of the particular word to understand what the author actually means by that specific word.

 <!-- FOOTNOTES
-[1]:
+[1]: For those nitpickers out there, of course we assume that the sets are finite.
+Some people call such “inprecision” being “sloppy”; I call it a lack of common sense and a person interested in the discussion of how much detail and the lack thereof should be included in a text can refer to the Mordell–Lang correspondence published in Lang’s Diophantine Geometry[ref: Lang1983].
-[2]:
+[2]: (a french guy)
+[3]: I learned this mental trick from Frederic Schüller [ref:Schuller2025WEHeraeus]
+[4]: be careful when deciding from whom you'll learn!
+[5]: Anecdotal remark: Observe that having an inverse is nothing but considering both sides of the same coin, as we can, for instance, say "Jim bought the house from Serge," which is equivalent to saying "Serge sold the house to Jim."
+[6]: Same perspective on this topic shares for instance Michael Artin, and the reader is advised to consult the relevant chaper in his Algebra book.[ref:Artin2011]
+[7]: From Latin per- = “through,” “thoroughly,” “completely,” mutare = “to change,” “to move,” “to exchange.”
+So the literal meaning is: a thorough change or a complete rearrangement.
+Also, In classical Latin, permutatio meant: "exchanging one thing for another" or "rearranging items".
+[8]: In my opinion, the worst one.
 -->

 ---